TriticeaeToolbox/BrAPI.R/README.md

 ### Search Wizard: `conn$wizard(data_type, filters, verbose)`

 The breedbase Search Wizard is a great tool for quickly filtering and combining datasets in the database.
 You can use it to request data of a specific data type that matches specified filter criteria.
+The filter criteria can be specified by either the IDs or the names of the items.
+However, if you use names, the function will perform additional queries to lookup the IDs for the named items.
+If you already have the IDs, it is better to use those.

 For example, you can use it to find the genotyping protocols that have data from a set of accessions that were observed in a set of field trials.